 ## Why the Anunnaki Fascinate Us Today

 Modern interest exploded after **Zecharia Sitchin's controversial 1976 translation theories**, suggesting the Anunnaki were ancient astronauts.
+His interpretations, while captivating to popular audiences, lack linguistic support from cuneiform specialists.

 However, mainstream archaeologists universally reject these interpretations as misrepresentations of Sumerian texts.
 This pattern of [scientific misconceptions spreading faster than facts](/psychology/your-brain-lies-to-you-cognitive-biases-2025) reflects broader challenges in distinguishing credible research from popular speculation.